fountum/acit-2420-assignment-1/README.md

 >[!NOTE]
 > *Token scopes cannot be modified after creation*
-> Enabling *Full Access* with this key will allow programs with the API token to perform create, read, update, and delete (CRUD) opertions on your DigitalOcean.
+> Enabling *Full Access* with this key will allow programs with the API token to perform create, read, update, and delete (CRUD) operations on your DigitalOcean.
 To restrict what is actions are possible, select *Custom Scope* instead of *Full Access*.
 > As a security measure, the token will be deleted after 90 days by default.
 This can be changed to less or more time, but it's recommended to have tokens expire for security purposes.

 4. Click *Generate Token* at the bottom of the page.